 In order to assure the relevancy of the Certified Park and Recreation Executive (CPRE) examination, a Job Analysis is conducted approximately every 5 years.
 The National Certification Board and NRPA completed a CPRP and CPRE Job Analysis in 2021.

 The CPRE examination is based on the outcomes of the Job Analysis.
 The resulting exam content outline is a reflection of the role of hundreds of park and recreation professionals.
-An updated exam content outline will be made effective March 1, 2022.
-Please review the current and updated exam content outlines in the Candidate Handbook linked below.
-Candidates who schedule their test session on or after March 1, 2022, will be tested on the updated content outline.
+An updated exam content outline will be made effective April 1, 2022.
+Please review the current exam content outlines in the Candidate Handbook linked below.

 CPRE Candidate Handbook